 I think my favorite part about this recipe is the crunchy topping.
 Don’t skip it!
 I put it on everything.
 Sometimes I sub cashews for pumpkin seeds which is also good.

 So…I’ve never made curry paste before.
 I usually buy it.
-I have no idea if I did it right but it looked and tasted like curry paste and when it comes to paleo cooking, isn’t that the result we usually aim for?
+I have no idea if I did it right but it looked and tasted like curry paste and when it comes to gluten free cooking, isn’t that the result we usually aim for?
 In that case – success!